-Mr. Benson’s practice integrates nearly 25 years of experience in patent litigation, licensing, and other commercial and intellectual property litigation in federal and state courts.
+Mr. Benson’s practice integrates over 25 years of experience in patent litigation, licensing, and other commercial and intellectual property litigation in federal and state courts.
 From significant multi-jurisdictional litigation to disputes between small competitors, Mr. Benson has a consistent track record of winning on the merits and achieving favorable resolutions on behalf of his clients.

 Mr. Benson has extensive experience in all phases of litigation, through trial and appeal.
 His breadth of experience includes obtaining injunctive relief, litigating section 337 cases before the ITC and arguing before the Federal Circuit.
 He also integrates reexamination, inter partes review and other PTO proceedings into broader litigation and licensing strategies.
 Mr. Benson’s experience encompasses both defensive patent litigation and offensive patent enforcement through licensing and litigation.